aksharasoman/notes_ml_projects/003_QAoverDocuments/(ML Project) Question Answering Over Documents.md

 1. Document Loading
 	1. import pdf documents of publications
 2. Text Splitting
-	- [x] [[How to decide which text splitter is suitable for a RAG application?]] : i need to do these comparisons in our work to understand better. but let’s keep that research in hold.
+	- [?] [[How to decide which text splitter is suitable for a RAG application?]] : i need to do these comparisons in our work to understand better. but let’s keep that research in hold.
 	- [[RecursiveCharacterTextSplitter]]
 1. Embedding
 	1. choose an llm based embedding from langchain.embeddings
 	- [?]
 Can we use OpenAIEmbeddings even if we are using another llm model as chatbot?
 2. Vectorstore - chroma
+	1. Used DocArrayInMemorySearch instead: not saving the vectordb for future use
 3. Retrieval : SelfQueryRetriever
 	1. Ensure it is choosing correct paper when the paper is specified in the question.
 	- [?]
 Do i need to use compressionRetriever (with MMR) as well?
 Does it have capability of understanding the meta data?